Blazemeter/taurus/site/dat/docs/Reporting.md

 > As you can see the time attribute is a timestamp.
 To perform write, the reporter use 'seconds' as epoch

 Tags allow you to define criteria to filter datapoint.
 The plugin used 3 common tags:
 * application: the application name. the name of System Under Test specified in _application_ property.
+(Optional)
 * transaction: the sample (e.g the request url or label ).
 For aggregated metrics _status_ is set to _all_
 * status: all, ok, ko.
 For aggregated metrics _status_ is set to _all_